oscar-project/documentation/docs/versions/oscar-2201.md

 3. Document-wide identification. `prob` is the weighted average of the confidence of identified lines.
 4. Annotations of the document. `null` if no annotation.
 5. Line-by-line identifications. `null` for each line that has no identification.

+## Annotations

+* `tiny`: The document has a low (<5) number of lines.
+* `short_sentences`: The document has a high number (>50%) of short lines (<400 bytes)
+* `header`: The document has a high number of short lines at its head, suggesting the presence of low quality content.
+* `footer`: The document has a high number of short lines at its tail, suggesting the presence of low quality content.
+* `noisy`: The document has a high percentage of punctuation (>50%)
+* `adult`: The document contains adult content.
+This annotation uses a blocklist and labels a tiny part of the corpus: It does not catch most of the adult content.

+More information about the thresholds and annotators are present in our [paper](https://oscar-project.org/publication/2022/arxiv/towards/).

 ## Filtering